 As the Digital Archivist at Notre Dame, Scott Kirycki develops and implements policies, procedures, and workflows for records retention and the appraisal, ingest, and preservation of born-digital University records.

 Scott holds a Master of Science in Information degree from the University of Michigan School of Information.
 His specialization is Archives and Records Management, and he studied Preservation of Information as well.
 Previously, Scott worked for a company that made computer databases for lawyers.
 He also holds a bachelor’s degree in English from Calvin College and a Master of Arts degree in English from Clark University.

 Arielle Petrovich is the 2018-2020 Librarian-in-Residence.
-As the Instruction and Outreach Archivist, she works to enhance outreach and campus engagement with the goals of raising awareness of institutional diversity and encouraging the use of archival collections in undergraduate classes and research projects.
-Arielle holds a B.A. in American Studies from Smith College and a M.S. in Library and Information Science with a concentration in Archival Management from Simmons College.
+As the Instruction and Outreach Archivist, she works to enhance outreach and campus engagement and to encourage the use of archival collections in undergraduate classes and research projects.
+Arielle holds a BA in American Studies from Smith College and a MS in Library and Information Science with a concentration in Archival Management from Simmons College.